pcleavelin/memejoin/readme.md

 You will need to create an `auth.json` and `settings.json` beside `bot.js`

 ## Sound Files
-Currently mp3 files don't work too well.
-You're better of just finding a youtube video of your sound or uploading your own.
-Eventually I'll see what the issue is.
-But if you /really/ want to use mp3s, just create a sounds folder next to bot.js and put them in there.
+Just create a sounds folder next to bot.js and put them in there.

 ## Example of `auth.json`
 ```